 Verification of the selected/chosen sample size must be completed by November 15 of each year.
 Information must be recorded on the Verification Summary Report in NDFoods.

 - Starting November 15th, school districts must file a summary of their verification report in ND Foods.
-The instructions for collecting the data and filling out the report are available here.
+The instructions for collecting the data and filling out the report are linked above.

 - Even when we think the instructions for filing a federal report seem crystal clear, there can be confusion with wording, timelines, which data to use, and more.
-Please access this help document for more frequently asked questions but feel free to contact NDDPI Child Nutrition and Food Distribution at any time with questions regarding verification, the application process, or the school meal programs in general.
+Please access this help document to help answer your questions but feel free to contact NDDPI Child Nutrition and Food Distribution at any time with questions regarding verification, the application process, or the school meal programs in general.

 All letters that reference federal school meal programs must include the nondiscrimination statement in its entirety, in a font that is no smaller than the majority of the text in the document.
 Please make sure that the nondiscrimination statement (NDS) is the one used by USDA-FNS.
 NDS for Title programs, the school district, and others are often different than the school meal program NDS.